Visitor information - Saltford Parish Council

 There is a public car park on Wedmore Road by Saltford Hall and Saltford Sports Club, which is popular with users of both community facilities.
 The car park has 28 spaces and 2 disabled parking spaces.
 SPC is aware and supportive of B&NES Council’s plans to potentially install public Electric Vehicle Charging points at this location.

-There is a small (12 spaces + 2 disabled spaces) public car park near the river where a maximum parking period of three hours is permitted.
+There is a small (12 spaces + 2 disabled spaces) pay-and-display public car park near the river where a maximum parking period of three hours is permitted.
 If using the car park between 1 October to 31 March inclusive, a stay must be booked via MiPermit or by using the ‘Pay & Display’ machine, even though it is free to park for a maximum three hour period.
 Between 1 April and 30 September, visitors can use MiPermit or the cash-only ‘Pay and Display’ machine to park for one, two or three hour period including on Bank Holidays.
 Disabled ‘Blue Badge’ holders with badges clearly displayed do not need to pay to park.
 Parking is not permitted outside marked bays at the car park, and vehicles parked outside bays are subject to Penalty Charge Notices – please view the B&NES Council tariff board before leaving your vehicle.
 The green space surrounding the car park is now protected from vehicles parking on it by wooden bollards.

 If visiting Saltford’s river side areas by car, please be aware that parking restrictions (double yellow lines) are in place along many sections of the highway.
 Available parking can be in high demand.
 B&NES Council enforcement teams visit the area as a priority.
 B&NES Parking Enforcement officers monitor also monitor the Resident Parking Zones in this area regularly as a priority, especially during peak periods.
 Please view the B&NES Council signage available before parking.